LogtalkDotOrg/logtalk3/examples/threads/mtbatch/NOTES.md

 	integration2d	(independent and-parallelism)
 	search			(competitive or-parallelism)

-For the same back-end Prolog compiler, the benchmark results can show significant variation depending on the operating-system and if you're using a 32 bits or a 64 bits version.
+For the same backend Prolog compiler, the benchmark results can show significant variation depending on the operating-system and if you're using a 32 bits or a 64 bits version.